 This website contains medically reviewed information pages and a rich set of resources and articles about TSC.
 It is regularly reviewed and updated to ensure the information is both current and accurate.

-We publish a magazine, Reach Out monthly enewsletters which include personal stories and feature the latest research into TSC and other information on the many aspects of life with TSC.
+We publish Research Round Up which features the latest research into TSC, a magazine Reach Out and monthly enewsletters which include personal stories and other information on the many aspects of life with TSC.

 To help connect those affected by TSC and raise awareness of this condition, TSA is also on Twitter and Instagram, and has a Facebook page and facilitates a closed Facebook discussion group for those affected by TSC in Australia and New Zealand.